Cuomo's "Buffalo Billion" no Benefit to Niagara Falls - Niagara Falls Reporter

 But Gov. Cuomo sure got some great press out of it over the past couple of years, didn’t he?

-Monday, at the Doubletree ribbon cutting ceremony on Rainbow Boulevard, Cuomo made more promises, reiterating plans to utilize Buffalo Billion funding to buy up properties like the old Niagara Club building, the so-called Turtle (formerly the Native American Center for the Living Arts), other unspecified land owned by Manhattan developer Howard Milstein around John Daly Blvd., and One Niagara.
+Monday, at the Doubletree ribbon cutting ceremony on Buffalo Avenue, Cuomo made more promises, reiterating plans to utilize Buffalo Billion funding to buy up properties like the old Niagara Club building, the so-called Turtle (formerly the Native American Center for the Living Arts), other unspecified land owned by Manhattan developer Howard Milstein around John Daly Blvd., and One Niagara.

 Long a thorn in the side of the Dyster administration, One Niagara is arguably one of the city’s most successful downtown business ventures over the past two decades, a thriving venue that employs hundreds and has contributed millions to the city’s tax coffers.
 Being in direct competition with James Glynn’s Maid of the Mist monopoly in the Niagara Falls State Park, however, it’s no wonder that Cuomo and Dyster have set their sights on the place, given the special influence Glynn exerts over the two politicians.